DanielTockan/Rainforest-Store/README.md

   reviews = fields.Nested('ReviewSchema', many=True)
 ```

-The nested reviews field was not present in the Product Schema, but makes an appearance here.
-The added benefit of this will be explained within the controllers section.
+The nested reviews field was not present in the Product Schema but makes an appearance here.
+The added benefit of this will be explained within the controller's section.

 #### Controllers

-Flasks Blueprint pattern was used to create the routes for the project, dictating the logic that retireved data from the requests and returned JSON objects to the front-end server.
+Flasks Blueprint pattern was used to create the routes for the project, dictating the logic that retrieved data from the requests and returned JSON objects to the front-end server.
 These routes are located within three controllers for the app.
 - Customer controller
 - Order controller
 - Product controller

-It is within these routes that the schemas were instantiated, and the functioanilty of the backend comes to action.
+It is within these routes that the schemas were instantiated, and the functionality of the backend comes to action.

 Taking a look at the product controller: